suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2021-03-14-wth-who-killed-my-pod.md

   - suneeta
 ---

-# WTH!
-Who killed my pod - Whodunit?
+# Debugging OOMKilled Pods in Kubernetes: A Deep Dive

-A few days ago, I deployed a brand new application onto a self-managed Kubernetes cluster (hereafter referred to as Kube).
-Suffice to say, all hell broke loose.
-The pods were getting `OOMKilled` with error code 137 left and right!
+When I deployed a new application to our self-managed Kubernetes cluster, chaos ensued.
+Pods were being terminated with error code 137 and `OOMKilled` status repeatedly.

-Now, I know a thing or two about Kubernetes<sup>[1],[2]</sup>.
-I am not a total Kube noob!
-But, I could not figure out what the fudge was going on actually!
-Besides, this app has been thoroughly tested and profiled and ran fine on bare metal and virtual environments.
+Despite my experience with Kubernetes<sup>[1],[2]</sup> and thorough testing of the application on bare metal and virtual environments, the root cause remained elusive.

-So this was me, a few days ago!.
+The situation was frustrating:
 <!-- ![](../../resources/oom/4201968f94aacab1c0190d9688daba00-sticker.jpg)-->
 ![](https://media4.giphy.com/media/z9AUvhAEiXOqA/giphy-downsized.gif)

-This sparked a massive hunt for the culprit, and some interesting insights were discovered.
-Worth noting, similar investigating has also been done on by [Line Corp][line-eng-qos] in their excellent blog however, I have a different story to tell!

-In this writeup,
-I am going to talk about this particular incident and the insights I have uncovered about both Kube and Linux kernels.
+This triggered a comprehensive investigation that revealed fascinating insights about Kubernetes and Linux kernel behavior.
+While [Line Corp][line-eng-qos] has documented similar investigations, this case presented unique challenges.

+This article details the investigation process and key discoveries about Kubernetes and Linux kernel interactions.

-## Context of the app
+## Application Context

-The app runs some intensive [numpy] and [Tensorflow] computations to produce some artifacts and associative metadata.
+The application performs intensive [numpy] and [TensorFlow] computations on multimedia content, producing artifacts and associated metadata.
+These workloads are particularly memory-intensive.
-The workloads are more memory-intensive as they operate on rich multi-media content.
-Other gory details besides _resource requirements_ of the app is irrelevant for this discussion.

-The average resource requirement, for this app, is very fluctuating yet predictable (in a given range).
-At least so we thought looking at our metrics:
+The resource requirements fluctuate within a predictable range, as shown in our metrics:

 ![](../../resources/oom/avg-resource-requirement.jpg)
 *Figure 2: Average resource requirements of the app when run on VMs or bare metal*

-I hear you, the resource utilization is not following a zero gradient line (fig 2)!
-It would be awesome to have constant non-flapping resource requirement needs - so clearly some work needs to happen on the app here.
-Having said that, it's an absolutely acceptable and supported workload.

-Ok, so the app was deployed and now, we will look at the line of investigation:

-## App's on Kube: day 1
+While the resource utilization shows variation (Figure 2), this pattern represents a valid and supported workload, though optimization opportunities exist.

+Let's examine the investigation timeline:

+## Day 1: Initial Deployment

-The provisioned app pods started to get killed as frequently as every 20 mins or more with error code 137 and reason `OOMKilled`.
+Pods were terminated every 20 minutes with error code 137 and `OOMKilled` status.

 ![](../../resources/oom/Joys%20of%20being%20killed!.jpg)
 *Figure 3: The killer is on the loose! - Whodunit?*

-Let me explain a few things about the failure first:
+Understanding the failure mode:
 1. `Error code 137` indicates that the container process received the SIGKILL and thus was killed by the OS kernel.
     SIGKILL on Kube can only be produced using one of the following means: